 Q: What has been your favorite exhibition you’ve seen at RoCo?

-A: My favorite exhibit was definitely 'A Chance is Coming' featuring Kill Joy!
+A: My favorite exhibit was definitely 'A Change is Coming' featuring Kill Joy!
 I’m really inspired by street art like posters, murals, and graffiti.
 I love to see what artists can create for a public audience.
 It inspired me to make my own art!
 I had created a few embroidery pieces from pre-made patterns before, but this exhibit helped me realize I can use my own voice through art.

 Q: Tell us a bit more about your current art practice!
 What steps would you like to take with it in the future?